SomebodyLikeEveryBody/Hygi0Quizz/README.md

 `<image 1: GUI home>`

 #### IV.1.1) Here are the informations to know:
-1)  There is a concrete situation described at the top of the page.
+1)  There is a concrete situation / question described at the top of the page.
 `<image 2: idem que img1 mais en indiquant le contexte>`

 2)  There are 2 fields: a **Patient field**, and a **Practitionner field**.